ZakaHaceCosas/FuckingNode/README.md

 - `fuckingnode manager list` - lists all projects.
 - `fuckingnode manager add <path>` - adds a project.
 - `fuckingnode manager remove <path>` - removes a project.
+- `fuckingnode manager stats` - tells you how much space all your added `node_modules` are taking up.

 ### Others

-- `fuckingnode --help` and `fuckingnode --version` - both do the obvious.
+- `fuckingnode --help`, `fuckingnode --version`, and `fuckingnode self-update` - all do the obvious.

 And that's it for now.